 All sessions are confidential and at no cost to the student.
 If it becomes evident in working with a student that further assessment or more in-depth counseling/medical assistance is needed, the Student Counseling Center staff can assist the student by referring them to the appropriate professional.

-The Student Activities/Union Office
+The Union and Student Activities Office

-Primarily interested in the prevention of illness, the Institute maintains a limited health care service, with a nurse and a physician on campus for limited hours each weekday.
+Primarily interested in the prevention of illness, the Institute maintains a limited health care service, with a nurse and a provider on campus for limited hours each weekday.
 For complete office hours please visit the Health Services website.

 The Institute cannot assume responsibility for the regular treatment of the student's chronic conditions which might be present upon initial enrollment at the Institute; however, the Health Services Office will supervise the treatment and general health of a student who is under the care of a family physician.
-Many medications and X-ray examinations are furnished free of charge.
-Specialty drugs, laboratory tests and certain X-ray examinations are not available on campus.
+Many medications are furnished free of charge.
+Specialty drugs, laboratory tests and X-ray examinations are not available on campus.
 The cost of these services must be borne by the individual student.

 Policy for Medical Records